FREQUENTLY ASKED QUESTIONS

 DO YOU ALLOW VISITS?
 CAN I “MEET THE PARENTS”?

-Due to the popularity of our program we no longer allow visits for families that have not already reserved a puppy.
+Due to the popularity of our program we no longer allow visits for families that have not already placed a deposit.
 Homes that have reserved a puppy may visit between 4-6 weeks of age for their puppy.
 This does not include a full tour of our dogs for several reasons.

 2. Our dogs are raised in our private homes and backyards alongside our families.
 We do our best to share as many pictures and videos of our dogs as possible, but wish to keep our privacy in our homes.